Disappearing polymorph: Beta-melibiose

 Pfanstiehl Chemical Company, in Waukegan, Illinois, was known for isolating and purifying natural substances, including melibiose.
 The final step of purifying melibiose was to crystallize it.
 However, one day, all new melibiose crystals appeared in a different morph.
 The old morph was called beta-melibiose and the new morph, alpha-melibiose.
 The chemists theorized that tiny traces of the alpha morph in the air or on the lab equipment could be causing this change, but they never found out where the contamination was coming from.
 Ultimately, the company gave up.
-However, they suggested that if the process were attempted in a different location, where there was absolutely no trace of alpha morph, it might still be possible to successfully crystallize the beta morph.
+However, they suggested that if the process were attempted in a different location, where there was absolutely no trace of alpha morph, then it might still be possible to successfully crystallize the beta morph.
 As of 1995, this issue was probably still present, since a survey of catalogs from various chemical companies including Merck, Fluka Chemie AG, BDH Chemicals, Aldrich, and Sigma, only the alpha-melibiose was available.

 Beta-melibiose is in fact an epimer of alpha-melibiose.
 However, since when in solution, alpha- and beta-melibiose rapidly convert to each other, this may still be productively considered a case of crystal polymorphism.

 Xylitol

 Xylitol, a type of sugar alcohol, was first synthesized from beech wood chips in September 1890 in the form of syrups, but no one reported its crystal forms for 50 years.
 It has two different crystal morphs.
 One is a metastable, moisture-absorbing form that melts at 61 °C, and the other is a more stable form that melts at 94 °C. Notably, its metastable morph was prepared before the stable form, conforming to Ostwald's rule.

 When a sample of xylitol in the metastable form is brought into a lab where the stable form had previously been made, the sample would change into the stable form after a few days in the open air.
 The structure of only the stable crystal was determined by X-ray diffraction in a 1969 publication.
 The researchers failed to obtain the metastable form from a solution in alcohol, either at room temperature or near freezing; they invariably grew only the stable form.
-This seems to be because once the stable form has been made in a lab, its "seeds" or nuclei can disperse in air, influencing new crystals to grow the same way.
+This seems to be because once the stable form has been made in a lab, its seeds or nuclei can disperse in air, influencing new crystals to grow the same way.